Disclosure: PCBuildRanked earns from qualifying Amazon purchases.

 - CPU/RAM together on platform migration — moving from AM4 to AM5 means buying CPU + motherboard + DDR5 simultaneously.
 Do all three at once; staggering them wastes money on partial upgrades.

 - RAM alone (DDR5 platform) — if you’re on AM5 or LGA 1700 with only 16GB DDR5, a 32GB upgrade is meaningful.
-Just note the inflated 2026 pricing and time it to restocks if possible.
+Time it to restocks if possible given current pricing volatility.

 FAQ